maxgmr/rust-maintenance-docs/updating-rustc.md

 You shouldn't see anything _too surprising_.
 Anything removed from the diff means that that crate _used_ to be excluded, but isn't anymore.
 This often just means that the version number increased.
 You can usually see a crate with the same name and increased version number that's _new_ to the `Files-Excluded` list.

-Once you've checked over your new list of excluded vendored crates, you can commit your `d/copyright` changes and continue.
+Once you've checked over your new list of excluded vendored crates, you can commit your `d/copyright` changes, restore/clean your Git repository, and continue.

 ### 7. Updating Your Source Tree (Again)